MarvvanPal/HydroShift/README.md

 - Improving visual effects
 - Improving technology like using the ability of spacial awareness from Hololens 2
 - Implementing Product selection via image recognition
-- Deploying on Hololens 2 and on Meta Quest 2 and maybe Meta Quest Pro (Devices are available through this project)
+- Deploying on Hololens 2 and maybe on Meta Quest 2

 ## Tech-Stack